lukaspieper/Gcam-Services-Provider/README.md

 There are three flavors of this app named *basic*, *photos*, and *photosonly*.
 All come without UI and therefore have no icon in the app drawer.
 But of course the installation is listed in the Android settings (e.g. for uninstallation).

-*Basic* includes everything you need to get Gcam running but the button showing the last taken photo in full size will not work.
-The *photosonly* flavor supports this button but does not provide the features of the *basic* flavor; it is meant to be used on GrapheneOS alongside the sandboxed Play Services.
+*Basic* includes everything you need to get Gcam running but the button opening the last taken photo will not work.
+The *photosonly* flavor supports this button but does **not** provide the features of the *basic* flavor; it is meant to be used alongside Play Services/microg.
 The *photos* flavor has all features from *basic* and *photosonly* combined in one app.

 | Flavor       | Incompatible apps                                                 | Download                                                                                                                                              |
 |--------------|-------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|